*Webster, J., & Watson, R. (2002). "Analyzing the past to prepare for the future: Writing a literature review." MIS Quarterly 26(2), xiii-xxiii.

 For more information:

-This is an image of the spreadsheet I used to track dozens of articles for a research article literature review.
+This is an image of the spreadsheet one of our librarians used to track dozens of articles for a research article literature review.
 Your needs may vary, but attached below is a template of this spreadsheet for you to use yourself, if it works for you.

 The books here all include mention of lit reviews and how to do them.